With 12 years of experience, I’ve navigated diverse challenges — applying best practices that place people at the center.

 5 out 6 participants struggled when navigating back to the legacy UI from the new UI, it required them to switch browser tabs – it was an unexpected interaction that added time but more importantly risked closing a tab and breaking the workflow.

 We called this out as a risk to the contractual SLAs because it would delay inventory delivery to dealer solutions.
 I used this data to request further investment in a solution.
-It was win for UX because the business not did want to invest in the legacy UI however, the risk would cost more.
+It was win for UX because the business not did want to invest in the legacy UI but the risk was too much.

 Final Designs